 No one likes getting the flu, but for people at higher risk for complications it can be very serious, even life threatening.
-Stay healthy and help keep the people closest to you healthy too by getting a seasonal flu vaccine.
+Stay healthy, and help keep the people closest to you healthy too, by getting a seasonal flu vaccine.
+Although there are many different flu viruses, the flu vaccine protects against the viruses that are predicted to circulate during the year.

 What is influenza?